R-dVL/mouse-mover/README.md

 # Stay active
-You can put a spoon on your laptop's trackpad... or use this script to keep you active.
+You can put a spoon on your laptop's trackpad... or use this script to stay active.

 ## Contents